 South Island West Coast drive: Truman Track rainforest

-Paparoa National Park offers more walks.
-The 15-minute Truman Track takes you through a rainforest to a rugged coastline with caverns and blowholes.
+The 15-minute Truman Track is a rainforest walk that takes you to a rugged coastline with caverns and blowholes.

-Truman Track caverns become blowholes at high tide and during storms.
-The wind pushes the water into the cavern from where it explodes high up with a spray.
+At high tide and during storms the caverns along Truman Track turn to blowholes.
+That will happen when the wind pushes ocean water into the cavern from where it explodes high up with a spray.

 Walking on Truman Track, Paparoa National Park